FreddyE1982/mcp2term/README.md

 While the server is running it mirrors every executed command, stdout chunk, and stderr chunk to the hosting console.
 Set `MCP2TERM_CONSOLE_ECHO=false` to suppress the mirroring when embedding the server into log-sensitive environments.

+When running with the `streamable-http` transport the MCP endpoint is served from the `/mcp` path (or `--mount-path` plus `/mcp` when a custom mount is provided).
+The CLI prints the fully qualified URL, including the `/mcp` suffix, to make tunnelling targets such as ngrok easy to copy.

 ## MCP tool

 The server registers a single tool: